 The choke (before constriction) in all modern shotguns has been established based on the pattern performance of shot shells loaded with lead shot.
 When using steel shot shells, you will notice a different performance in pattern density versus the established lead shot pattern, because the steel shot is harder and lighter than lead shot.

-Never shoot steel shot loads in a full choked barrel or an improved modified choked barrel.
+You should be aware of the following differences and cautions: Never shoot steel shot loads in a full choked barrel or an improved modified choked barrel.
 Doing so, may cause the barrel to swell or rupture.
 In general, steel shot fired with a modified choke will produce the equivalent of a lead full choke pattern.
 This will be true of all steel shot sized up to and including no. 2.
 The established improved cylinder chokes will produce the equivalent of a (lead) modified pattern.
 All steel shot sized larger than no. 2, and including special sized such as F, T, etc, should be used only with improved cylinder chokes.
 These steel shot sizes, when used in an improved cylinder choke, will produce equivalent to (lead) full choke patterns.
 The established cylinder choke or bore will produce the equivalent of a modified (lead) pattern.
 Additional information concerning the use of steel shot is available from the ammunition companies.
+When using aftermarket choke tubes, check the mfg. recommendations prior to use.

 Customizing your MAC firearm is a way to enhance the functionality and performance, but may also void your warranty, so proceed with caution.
 SDS Imports/MAC suggest any/all work is completed by a competent gunsmith.